Stress And Addiction Recovery

 - Rehab for stress and addiction typically includes a psychological screening to check for severe stressors, past trauma, and co-occurring illness during the intake process.
 Individual and group therapy is also common to help clients get to the root of any issues contributing to substance abuse.
 There are also various workshops provided that can help addicted persons learn to manage or lessen stress in their lives or address the problem indirectly by teaching job skills, interview skills, communication skills, etc.

 - Treatment for trauma and stress and addiction based disorders often includes cognitive restructuring from therapies, such as Cognitive Behavioral Therapy and mindfulness therapy.
 These cognitive restructuring techniques allow individuals to more objectively assess their responses to stressful events, objectively confront and cope with issues related to anxiety and fear, and learn to control their responses to perceived stress.
 When individuals have a better-developed sense of control over themselves and their reactions to environmental stressors, they perceive stressful events as less threatening.
 Likewise, these individuals are less apt to develop future issues with substance use disorders.

 - After rehab, it’s generally recommended that recovering individuals continue treatment in some form, often referred to as aftercare.
 Continuing to attend therapy and addiction support group meetings can be very helpful in keeping stress levels down, reducing the risk of relapse, which is anywhere from 40 to 60 percent for substance addiction.
 Spiking stress levels are often identified as common triggers to use, meaning that they can cause a recovering individual to experience a sudden and intense craving that often leads to a return to substance abuse.

 At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
 We offer a program that addresses the impact of stress and addiction.
 We understand that it must treat stress and substance abuse disorders individually to help the client recover.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
-Our specialists know what you are going through and will answer any of your questions.
+Our professionals know what you are going through and will answer any of your questions.